How does this medication work? What will it do for me?

 The recommended adult starting dose of dulaglutide is 0.75 mg, injected subcutaneously (under the skin), once a week.
 It may be injected at any time of the day, without regard to meals.
 If necessary, your doctor may increase the dose to a maximum of 1.5 mg once weekly.
 Do not change your dose unless your doctor has told you to do so.
 Your doctor or diabetes educator will show you how to inject this medication.

 If you are also using insulin, each medication should be injected separately.
 Dulaglutide should be clear and colourless.
-Do not use this medication if you notice anything unusual in the appearance of the solution, such as cloudiness, discoloration, or clumping.
+Do not use this medication if you notice anything unusual in the appearance of the solution, such as cloudiness, discolouration, or clumping.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.